sarjot-singh/NespressoMachine/README.md

 # NespressoMachine
-A Nespresso Coffee Machine created entirely in SolidWorks
+A Nespresso Coffee Machine created entirely in SolidWorks.

+This is a work-in-progress, plan to create more realistic renders in blender software as well as mimic motorized parts that was based off of the original nespresso product.